Deo Gratis per Jesum in Sanctissimum Sacramentum!

 Become an Adorer

 Would you like to take part in this most blessed ministry by becoming a regular adorer or help as a sub?
-Our adoration chapel is thrilled to use a new, innovative scheduling solution.
+Please create a We Adore Him account by clicking on SET UP YOUR WE ADORE HIM ACCOUNT.
+As a reference, please watch the We Adore Him Tutorial video.

-If you have any questions, please contact your adoration coordinator via email or at (480) 905-0221.
+For questions about scheduling, please contact your adoration coordinator via email at adoration@saintbernadette.com or at (480) 905-0221.

 Chapel Check-In